bradparker/bradparker.com/content/posts/2019-11-05-getting-close-to-the-conceptual-metal.md

     (\n -> f (foldNat z f n))
 ```

-Now that we can fold _Nats_ we can transform them into good ol' Haskell _Nums_.
+Now that we can fold `Nat`s we can transform them into good ol' Haskell `Num`s.

 ```haskell
 toNum :: Num n => Nat -> n